 This information will help you prepare for photodynamic therapy (PDT).

-PDT is an effective treatment for skin lesions called actinic keratoses, which are early skin cancers.
-PDT is also effective for some skin cancers on the surface of the skin.
+Photodynamic therapy (PDT) is a treatment for skin lesions (skin growths that don’t look like the skin around them) called actinic keratoses, which are early skin cancers.
+PDT is also used to treat some skin cancers on the surface of the skin.

 Preparing for Your Treatment